LukeGrahamLandry/DiscordByExample/RockPaperScissors/README.md

 The parameters of the annotation control how the button will look in the discord client.
 The display text will be `emoji` and then `label`.
 The color is decided by `style` ([see options](https://guide.pycord.dev/interactions/ui-components/buttons#button-styles)).

-Each of our buttons will simply call the `endGame` method (which we haven't defined yet) with the corresponding `Selection` object.
+Each of our buttons will simply call the `end_game` method (which we haven't defined yet) with the corresponding `Selection` object.
 We also pass it the `interaction` object which will allow us to send a response back to the user in discord.

 Notice how similar each button definition is, all we're changing is the display text and the `Selection` used.